 Foreign-to-foreign transactions that meet the jurisdictional thresholds are subject to German merger control if they are capable of having an 'appreciable effect' within Germany.
 The German courts and the Federal Cartel Office (FCO) have interpreted this requirement very broadly.
-According to the FCO, a transaction clearly qualifies as having an appreciable domestic effect if the turnover thresholds (see question 2.6) are met and the target had a turnover exceeding €5 million within Germany.
+According to the FCO, a transaction clearly qualifies as having an appreciable domestic effect if the turnover thresholds (see question 2.6) are met and the target had a turnover exceeding 17,5 million within Germany.
 If the target does not exceed this threshold and the two domestic turnover thresholds are triggered only by its parents, the question of whether sufficient domestic effects can be expected requires a case-by-case assessment and will depend on the circumstances of each individual case.

 The FCO has published a guidance paper entitled "Domestic Effects in Merger Control" that explains its analysis for such cases.
-In particular, it will be relevant whether the target operates on a geographical market that includes Germany (eg, an EU-wide market) and if so, its position on such market, as well as its parent's activities.
+In particular, it will be relevant whether the target operates on a geographical market that includes Germany (eg, an EU-wide market) and if so, its position on such market, as well as its parent's activities (in particular in terms of market shares but also considering other factors, such as intellectual property rights etc.).